A direct approach to prescribing scalar curvature on bundles: Examples

 \subsection{Acknowledgments}

-The authors are thankful to Prof. Marcus Marrocos for useful comments on the analytical part of this paper and to Prof. Marcos Alexandrino for pointing out the procedure presented in subsection \ref{sub:exemplinhos}.
+The authors are thankful to Prof. Marcus Marrocos for his valuable comments on the analytical part of this paper and to Prof. Marcos Alexandrino for pointing out the possible application of our results to polar foliations.